A Lovely Planet’s perfect itinerary for 3 Days in Umbria, Italy.

 Afterwards, head back through the town to the Cattedrale di Santa Maria Assunta, to see the beautiful frescoes by Filippo Lippi who is buried in the south arm of the transept.
 Then visit the Casa Romana – a Roman villa built in the 1st century AD which is thought to have belonged to Vespasia Polla, mother of emperor Vespasiano.
 Though much of the house was destroyed, it has been restored and you can still see beautiful floor mosaics and the different rooms of the villa, as well as ceramics and statues that were discovered during the excavations.

-Stay at Albornoz Palace, a short walk from the town centre.
+We stayed at Albornoz Palace, a short walk from the town centre.

 Drive to Azienda Agraria Moretti Omero for a cooking class.
 The farm produces wines and olive oil and you can learn to make a number of local dishes and specialities.
-We tried our hand at cantucci – delicious Italians biscuits.
+We tried our hand at cantucci – delicious Italian biscuits.

 After the class, make your way to another hilltop town – Montefalco.
 This town has some of the best views in Umbria, so allow some time to enjoy the scenery.
 Make your way to the lovely Piazza del Commune in the centre of the town to admire the starfish layout, with five roads leading to five gates.
 Montefalco is also home to one of Italy’s most celebrated wines – Sagrantino.
 This wine is delicious and can only be made here and in the surrounding vineyards.

-End your day at the winery of Perticaia, where sommelier Alessandro Meniconi will take you through the different wines produced and in the region.
+End your day at the winery of Perticaia, where sommelier Alessandro Meniconi will take you through the different wines produced in the region.

 Thanks to Umbria Tourism for hosting A Lovely Planet.